agude/agude.github.io/_drafts/2020-03-30-cleverly_worst_code.md

 description: >
   When I was young and naive I tried to write very clever code.
 Here is one of the worst examples.
-image: /files/patterns/biologia_centrali_americana_coronella_annulata.jpg
+image: /files/worst-code/montreal_light_head_and_power_consolidated_linesmen_1928.jpg
 image_alt: >
-  A drawing of a red, black, and yellow milk snake from Biologia Centrali Americana.
+  A black and white photo of three linesmen repairing a tangle of overhead wires.
 categories: coding
 ---

+{% capture file_dir %}/files/worst-code/{% endcapture %}

 {% include lead_image.html %}